desktopofsamuel/portfolio-v1/src/blogs/2018-09-07 Building Gatsby With Mutliple Post Type/index.md

 ##What To Do

 Let me explain the whole process verbally since there are only a few tutorials online.
-For the record, this have all assume you have an existing Gatsby blog already.
+For the record, this assumed you have an existing Gatsby blog already.

 Things we need to do:

 1. Create a new "projects" folder and post under source folder
 2. Edit `gatsby-config.js` to include new source folder in `gatsby-source-filesystem` plugin
 3. Duplicate `blog-post.js` to create `project-post.js` template
-3. Edit `gatsby-node.js` CreatePage API to adopt separate template for different post type.
+3. Edit `gatsby-node.js` CreatePage API to adopt a separate template for different post type.
 4. Create Project Main page to query project post
 5. Edit Blog Main page not to query project post
 6. Make sure other functions like Tags, Prev/Next will not mix up in both types